Rutherford Library: Rutherford North

 A new wing of the library was officially opened on September 27, 1974, by Mrs. Hazel McCuaig (Hazel Elizabeth Rutherford) and designated "Rutherford North".
 The distinctive brickwork of Rutherford North was designed by the architectural firm of Minsos, Vaitkunas and Jamieson in conformance with the structure of the original Rutherford Library.
 The Rutherford North design encapsulates and encloses the north face of the original building in a large open space.
 The new brick motif of Rutherford North was named "Rutherford Autumn Leaf" and registered in the building industry.

 Partnerships and collaboration

-The University of Alberta Libraries (Rutherford Library) is a member of the Association of Research Libraries, Canadian Association of Research Libraries, and is a contributor to the Open Content Alliance.
+The University of Alberta Library is a member of the Association of Research Libraries, Canadian Association of Research Libraries, and is a contributor to the Open Content Alliance.